Jazz for All Ages

 Even at 7 weeks, the program has a powerful impact.
 A Dorchester teenager whose family broke up during the second week never missed a session.

 Personally, I love JazzBoston’s Riffs and Raps program….
 For us it really highlights the difference between only having 30 minute music lessons in limited space and being able to fully engage our members in a multimedia learning environment.
 The teachers are fantastic.
-They are able to present their content in a way the is both fun and engaging to today’s youth….
+They are able to present their content in a way that is both fun and engaging to today’s youth….
 Students who were tentative at first beamed at the opportunity to show everyone what they had learned.

 David Bonnell, Vice President of Operations